-That’s where this guide comes in: the ultimate guide to getting started in freelance project management as a digital project manager.
+That’s where this freelance project manager guide comes in.
 Instead of wasting time scouring the internet for the puzzle pieces of vague, non-industry specific advice, keep reading so that you can get started the right way as a freelance digital project manager.

 I’ll cover: